 Hudson's movie credits include short films like "Sketch Balls", the "Shark Tank" parody "Minnow Tank", "When the Game falls down", "Jester", "It's Okay", "Housewarming", "Foolhardy", "Embedded", "The Disney Think Tank", and "Where you are".
 He also filmed trailer parodys for four blockbuster movies.
 Hudson appeared in the feature films "Sensitivity Training", "Of Fortune and Gold", "Paul Blart: Mall Cop 2" alongside Kevin James, and "Snow".
 Hudson's latest movie projects were roles in the films "Road, Trees and Honey Bees", and "Life Support".

 Hudson also has a growing list of television credits under his belt.
 It includes a role in the pilot "Pink Collar Criminals", a guest appearance in the christmas episode of the Nickelodeon series "Nicky, Ricky, Dicky & Dawn", a recurring role in "American Crime Story" as the tv son of Sarah Paulson, a guest role in season two of "Grace and Frankie" starring Brooklyn Decker, Lily Tomlin and Jane Fonda, and a guest appearance in "Modern Family" with Eric Stonestreet.
 Most recently, Hudson can be seen in the recurring role of Jake Webber in the long-running daytime drama series "General Hospital".
 He also filmed a guest role each in the tv shows "Major Crimes" and "Teachers", as well as challenging role in "Grey's Anatomy".
-His most recent tv project was a role in two episodes of the comedy series "I'm Dying Up Here".
+His most recent tv project was a role in an episodes of the comedy series "I'm Dying Up Here".

 Hudson is truly a gifted actor on the rise.
 Directors and others who have worked with him all said that he has excellent memorization skills, a natural approach to acting, and is more than capable to do dramatic and comedic work.
 But he is also a regular, fun loving and very active kid, who, besides acting, loves animals, swimming, skateboarding, football, soccer and hockey.
 Hudson West is definetely an actor to look out for, and we will surely hear a lot from him in the future.
 I am sure that Hudson will go far, am looking forward to see what the future holds for him and wish him all the best!